ciro-angarella/HTB/note/sshProtocol.md

 ## SSH Protocol Lesson

 ### Introduction to SSH

-SSH, which stands for Secure Shell, is a network protocol that enables a secure and encrypted connection between a client and a server.
-It is widely used for accessing remote systems and executing commands or transferring files securely.
+SSH, or Secure Shell, is a widely used network protocol designed to provide a secure, encrypted connection between a client and a server.
+This secure connection is crucial for managing remote systems, executing commands, and transferring files without exposing sensitive data.

+At the heart of SSH authentication are two cryptographic keys: a public key and a private key.
+The relationship between these keys is fundamental to the security of the SSH protocol.
+The public key, which is stored on the server, can be shared openly, while the private key remains confidential on the client machine.
+When a client attempts to connect to the server, the server challenges the client with a cryptographic query.
+The client responds by signing this challenge with its private key, and the server uses the corresponding public key to verify the signature.
+This verification process confirms that the client possesses the correct private key, with a asimetrical math operation.
+This method ensures a secure and reliable authentication mechanism, establishing a trusted connection between the client and the server.

 ### Generating SSH Keys
 To use SSH securely, it is recommended to use key-based authentication rather than password credentials.
-Let's go through the process of generating SSH keys.

 ### Generating an SSH Key
 You can generate a pair of SSH keys using the following command in the terminal: